 Location of plans and adrenaline autoinjectors

 Depending on the age of the students in your school community who are at risk of anaphylaxis, the severity of their allergies and the content of their plan, some students may keep their adrenaline autoinjector on their person, rather than in a designated location.
 It may also be appropriate to keep copies of the plans in various locations around the school so that the plan is easily accessible by school staff in the event of an incident.
 Appropriate locations may include the student’s classroom, sick bay, the school office or in the materials provided to staff on yard duty.
-This section of the policy can be amended to reflect the needs of your students.
-The text below is included as a sample only:

-Example for when students will not keep their adrenaline autoinjectors on their person:

-A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at [insert location], together with the student’s adrenaline autoinjector.
-Adrenaline autoinjectors must be labelled with the student’s name.

-Example for when students will keep their adrenaline autoinjectors on their person:

-A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at [insert location].
-Students are encouraged to keep their adrenaline autoinjectors on their person.
-Adrenaline autoinjectors for general use are available at [insert location, i.e. First Aid Room, front office] and are labelled “general use”.

 Example for where some students keep their adrenaline autoinjectors on their person and others store them elsewhere:

-A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at [insert location].
-Whilst some students keep their adrenaline autoinjector on their person, medication for those that do not will be stored and labelled with their name at [insert location], together with adrenaline autoinjectors for general use.
+A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the Sick Bay.
+Whilst some students keep their adrenaline autoinjector on their person, medication for those that do not will be stored and labelled with their name at the Sick Bay,, together with adrenaline autoinjectors for general use.

 Risk Minimisation Strategies

-This section should detail the risk minimisation strategies that your school will put in place to reduce the possibility of a student suffering from an anaphylactic reaction at school.
-Please consider strategies for all school activities, including:

-during classroom activities (including class rotations, specialist and elective classes)

-between classes and other breaks

-in canteens

-during recess and lunchtimes

-before and after school

-camps and excursions, or at special events conducted, organised or attended by the school (eg. class parties, elective subjects and work experience, cultural days, fetes, concerts, events at other schools, competitions or incursions).

-The strategies that you may choose to adopt will depend on your school community, the age of your students and the types of allergies that they may suffer from.
-Appendix F of the Department’s Anaphylaxis Guidelines includes detailed risk mitigation strategies that you may choose to adopt.

-The text below is included as a sample only:

-To reduce the risk of a student suffering from an anaphylactic reaction at Example School, we have put in place the following strategies:
+To reduce the risk of a student suffering from an anaphylactic reaction at Yallourn North PS, we have put in place the following strategies:

 staff and students are regularly reminded to wash their hands after eating;